 Let Them Eat Peanut Butter And Jelly On Picky Nights

 Sometimes your family members will go through phases with meals.

-If they are craving a peanut butter and jelly sandwich, let them eat it until the sight of jelly makes them want to throw up.
+My picky eater meal plan tips are if they are craving a peanut butter and jelly sandwich, let them eat it until the sight of jelly makes them want to throw up.

-After a while, they won’t want to eat it anymore and will happily take whatever you have to offer them.
+After a while, they won’t want to eat it anymore and they will happily take whatever you have to offer them.